 In your veins there are one-way valves that are placed about one inch apart that keep blood flowing in the right direction.
 When your leg muscles relax, the valves inside your veins close preventing the backward flow of blood back down the legs.

 There are three types of veins in your legs: superficial veins, which lie close to the skin, deep veins, which lie in or beneath the muscles, and perforating veins, which connect the superficial to the deep veins.
-Deep veins bring the blood back to the major vain in your abdomen called vena cava, which brings the blood straight to the heart.
-If the blood does not move through deep veins, a condition called deep venous thrombosis may arise.
-If the valves in the superficial system of veins are not working properly, the condition is called superficial venous insufficiency.
+Deep veins bring the blood back to the major vein in your abdomen called the vena cava, which brings the blood straight to the heart.